 Identity thieves don’t just go after individuals.
-The past several years have seen a dramatic increase in criminals aiming with bigger targets.
+The past few years have seen a dramatic increase in criminals aiming at bigger targets.
+Preparing your company to understand identity theft warning signs is crucial.
 By impersonating businesses, they drain accounts, open credit lines, and steal customer information.
-Thieves do this by pretending to be owners or employees and creating false credentials and business filings.
+Thieves pretend to be owners or employees to create false credentials.
 They might also mimic company e-mail communications, websites, and more.

-If successful, business identity thieves can leave a company deep in debt, with legal and tax troubles, bad credit, and a ruined reputation.
+If successful, business identity thieves can leave a company deep in debt.
+Including legal and tax troubles, bad credit reports, and a ruined reputation.
 Luckily, there are ways to safeguard your business from such consequences.
-Many fall victims because they fail to recognize business identity theft’s red flags until the bills show up or law enforcement gets involved.
-By learning to spot the red flags of business identity theft on your own, you can prevent criminals from ever getting that far.
-Protect your finances and customers by recognizing the signs that you might be subject to corporate identity theft.
+Many fall, victim because they fail to recognize warning signs.
+By the time they do bills are showing up or law enforcement gets involved.
+By learning to spot the red flags on your own, you can prevent criminals from ever getting that far.
+Protect your finances by recognizing signs that you might be subject to corporate identity theft.

 What are some warning signs of identity theft?

 Criminals often start with scams or by impersonating company higher-ups to collect information.
 Catching phishes prevents thieves from getting enough information to steal your identity.
 Watch out for:

 - Seemingly official emails to owners or employees.
 These could be asking for account numbers, passwords, usernames, SSNs, etc.

 - Bills and invoices for services you don’t use or items you did not buy

 - Urgent requests for wire transfers from a CEO or higher up

 - Unverified credit applications

 The earlier you catch small business identity theft, the better.
 If a criminal has begun to impersonate your business, you might experience: